-Following recent events, we are asking visitors not to bring backpacks or large bags to this year’s Taste of Dublin.
+In line with standard security protocols, we are asking visitors not to bring backpacks or large bags to Taste of Dublin.
 We will be implementing bag searches so please be aware of this and cooperate with our security staff should you be asked permission for your bag to be searched.
 Our primary concern is the safety of all our visitors.

 What is Taste of Dublin?